Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Heal.** A number of creatures equal to your Intuition Value that you can see within range regain missing Hit Points until they're back to full.
 You can also target yourself.

+**Greater Invisibility.** As a Sleight, you become Invisible until you attack or cast a spell.
+Until you finish a Rest, you can use a Sleight to regain this invisibility.

 **Mind Control.** A creature you can see within range bends to your will and obeys your mental commands until it finishes a Rest.
 It repeats the Willpower check whenever it takes damage, ending the effect on a success.

 **Translocation.** You and a number of willing creatures equal to up to your Intuition Value that you can see within range translocate to a place you've been to before.